YearUpMuvaaGhoul/EasyShopCAPSTONE3/README.md

 This capstone was broken down into phases;

 Phase 1 involved the initial implementation of the ProductsController endpoint, which includes methods for handling HTTP requests to manage products.
-This phase likely focused on setting up basic CRUD (Create, Read, Update, Delete) operations for products, ensuring that administrators can insert, update, or delete products.
+This phase focused on setting up basic CRUD (Create, Read, Update, Delete) operations for products, ensuring that administrators can insert, update, or delete products.

 ---------------------------------------------------------------------------------------------
 Phase 2, as shown in the image, focuses on fixing bugs in the ProductsController endpoint.
 Specifically, it addresses two main issues: